Anastasia Dolby: Life

-Dolby was born in 1824 in Westminster.
+Anastasia Dolan was born in 1824 in Westminster.

 In 1847 she and Mrs Frances Purcell bought the lease of the premises and the goodwill of her business at 3 New Burlington Street from Frances Lambert who was retiring.
-Lambert had enjoyed a Royal appointment and she had created a successful needlework business and published on different types of needlework including church embroidery.
+Lambert had enjoyed a Royal appointment and had created a successful needlework business and published on different types of needlework including church embroidery.

 In 1850, she married Edwin Thomas Dolby who was a printer's son.
-He was to become a noted water colour artist and his sister, like her, served a twelve-year apprenticeship as an embroiderer.
+He was to become a noted watercolour artist and his sister, like her, served a twelve-year apprenticeship as an embroiderer.
 They lived with his parents at first.
 In 1859 her husband left the family business when they went to live in Marylebone.

-Mary Ann Street and Agnes Blencowe had founded the Ladies’ Ecclesiastical Embroidery Society in 1854.
-The society is creditted with inspiring other groups to take an interest in church embroidery.
+Mary Ann Street and Agnes Blencowe founded the Ladies’ Ecclesiastical Embroidery Society in 1854.
+The society is credited with inspiring other groups to take an interest in church embroidery.
 These were run by volunteers including the wives of architects.

-In 1867, Dolby published her book about Church Embroidery and in the following year she published another about the history and use of church vestments.
+In 1867, Dolby published her book about church embroidery and in the following year she published another about the history and use of church vestments.
 Her husband drew many of the illustrations.
-Reviews did not recommended the book to men but to women during the winter.
+Reviews recommend the book to women during the winter.
 The marketing for the books noted that she had been the "embroideress to the Queen".
-She had worked in presents that were given to the Queen but it does not appear that she ever enjoyed Royal Appointment.
+She had worked on presents that were given to the Queen but it does not appear that she ever enjoyed a Royal appointment.
 The book noted her admiration for the earlier work of Mary Linwood.

-Lady Victoria Welby founded, what eventually became the Royal School of Needlework, as the School of Art Needlework in 1872.
+Lady Victoria Welby founded what eventually became the Royal School of Needlework, as the School of Art Needlework, in 1872.
 She employed her friend Dolby as the superintendent and instructor.
-Its initial premises was a small apartment on Sloane Street, employing 20 women and its first president was Princess Christian of Schleswig-Holstein, Queen Victoria's third daughter, known to the RSN as Princess Helena.
+Its initial premises was a small apartment on Sloane Street employing 20 women.
+Its first president was Princess Christian of Schleswig-Holstein, Queen Victoria's third daughter, known as Princess Helena.

 Dolby died in the following year from breast cancer and she was survived by her husband.